-Entrance Fee: \$2 Maryland Park Passport: \$75 Maryland Resident Discount • Additional fees for out-of-state residents
+Entrance Fee: \$2 Maryland Park Passport: \$75 Maryland Resident Discount · Additional fees for out-of-state residents

-Fort Necessity Picnic Shelter \$61.36/day (Shelter capacity: 55) Youth Group Camping Areas: \$16.36 reservation service charge
+Fort Necessity Picnic Shelter \$61.36/day (Shelter capacity: 55) Youth Group Camping Areas: No charge with MPS Youth Group Pass

 To reserve campsites or shelters, call 888-432-CAMP or visit parkreservations.maryland.gov.
-Alcoholic beverages are prohibited except by permit with reservation of the Fort Necessity Shelter.
+Alcoholic permits are available for this shelter and are available through the reservation service for \$35.
 Call the park office at 301-791-4767 for help planning your visit.